 Why is CBD good for your skin?

-CBD is full of antioxidants and anti-inflammatory properties which is beneficial in treating dry skin, acne, and free radical damage.
+CBD is full of antioxidants and anti-inflammatory properties which are beneficial in treating dry skin, acne, and free radical damage.
 Research has shown that CBD can aid in effectively treating eczema and psoriasis.
 CBD is safe to use topically if your products are of high quality.

 What to look for in CBD products for skincare.